dlvu/dlvu.github.io/backpropagation/index.md

             <img src="lecture02.backpropagation.key-stage-0030_animation_0000.svg" data-images="lecture02.backpropagation.key-stage-0030_animation_0000.svg,lecture02.backpropagation.key-stage-0030_animation_0001.svg,lecture02.backpropagation.key-stage-0030_animation_0002.svg" class="slide-image" />

             <figcaption>
             <p    >Here is a more abstract view of what is happening in backpropagation, which should apply to any kind of computation.
 We can think of the computations we do as modules with <span>inputs</span> and <span>outputs</span>, chained together to make a computation <em>graph</em>.
 The <span>output </span>of each module contributes ultimately to the result of the computation, which is the <em>loss</em>.<br></p><p    >We want to know the derivative of the loss with respect to each of our <span>input</span> nodes.
 By the chain rule, this is the derivative of the los with respect to the <span>output </span>times the derivative of the <span>output</span> with respect to the <span>input</span>.<br></p><p    >If we take care to walk back down our computation graph in the correct order, then we can be sure that for every module we encounter, we will have already computed the first factor.
-We only need to compute the second, and mulitply by the value we already have.<br></p><aside    >We’ll extend this abstract view of backpropagation in the last part of the lecture. </aside><aside    ></aside>
+We only need to compute the second, and multiply by the value we already have.<br></p><aside    >We’ll extend this abstract view of backpropagation in the last part of the lecture.
+See <a href="https://mlvu.github.io/beyondlinear/#slide-031"><span>https://mlvu.github.io/beyondlinear/#slide-031</span></a> for a more in-depth explanation of this principle in scalar graphs. </aside><aside    ></aside>
             </figcaption>
             <span class="hint">click image for animation</span>
        </section>